ricardoscr/ricardoscr.github.io/_portfolio/twitter-sentiment-analysis.md

 ---
 title: "Twitter Sentiment Analysis"
-excerpt: "Python web app with sentiment analysis of most recent tweets in English for a given hashtag."
+excerpt: "Web app that does sentiment analysis of the most recent tweets in English for a given hashtag."
 header:
   teaser: twitter-sent.png
 ---

-The app does sentiment analysis of the most recent tweets (up to a 100) in English containing a given hashtag!
+The app does sentiment analysis of the most recent tweets (up to a 100) that are written in English and contain a given hashtag!

+With this you can assess if a given fact/person/event is having positive or negative effects on twitter!

 It was built using Python and Flask.

-With this you can assess if a given fact/person/event is having positive or negative effects on twitter!

 ---